cynchaves/playing-audio/README.md

 ## About

-Starter code for the **Using Classes** lesson.
-This code will provide scaffolding for their walkthrough of using built-in JavaScript classes, specifically, the `Audio` class.
+Starter code for the **Playing Audio in the Browser** lesson.
+This code will provide a scaffolded walkthrough of playing sound clips in the browser with the HTML <audio> tag and the `Audio` class in Javascript.

 ## Internal resources